CONTENTS

 - Microvascular thromboses may be an occult cause of organ failures.
 With the exception of the skin, it is often difficult or impossible to tell that microvascular thrombosis is occurring.
 The most common manifestations are:

-- (3) Brain involvement may cause delirium, coma, seizure.
+- (3) Brain involvement may cause delirium, coma, or seizure.

 - (4) Adrenal failure (Waterhouse-Friedrichsen syndrome) may result from microvascular thromboses, followed by hemorrhagic transformation.
-The net result is adrenal failure which can precipitate adrenal crisis.
+The net result is adrenal failure, which can precipitate an adrenal crisis. 📖

 - (5) Skin: purpura fulminans (occlusion of microvasculature in the skin potentially causing gangrene).
-This signifies an extreme form of DIC which requires aggressive management (more on this here)
+This signifies an extreme form of DIC which requires aggressive management (more on this below: ⚡️)

 macrovascular thrombosis